hexbatch/apple-core/core-docs/step-5-types/type-overview.md

         attributes_final: [list of final attributes that cannot be overwritten by children]
         parents: []  -- the order is important, this list also has which ones are on and off
         servers:
-            allow_public_servers: default false, if true can be on public
-            protected-servers: list id of protected servers
+            list id of protected servers

 ## Inheritance